 Insufficient training can frustrate educators

-Teachers and instructors who don’t take the time to use an interactive smart board properly will find them challenging to operate and frustrating to use.
+Teachers and instructors who don’t take the time to use an interactive smart panel properly will find them challenging to operate and frustrating to use.
 Learning how to connect the computer or laptop to the projector properly is vital in having a working piece of equipment.
-As a result of rushed or absent training, the smart board will not be used to its full potential.
+As a result of rushed or absent training, the smart panel will not be used to its full potential.

 Board height can leave some not reaching their full potential.